Josh Joplin: Atlanta

 Having stayed a short time in New York City, Joplin heard Kevn Kinney on WFUV radio and bought his first record, MacDougal Blues.
 This convinced him to relocate to Atlanta.
 He played mostly solo shows for tips at Sylvia's Atomic Cafe, a Candler Park neighborhood landmark.
 It was here that Josh met fellow songwriter Kelly Hogan, who worked there as a cook and played in The Jody Grind.
 He also met Shawn Mullins at the cafe.
 Upon seeing Five-Eight opening for The Jody Grind, Joplin began to look for a band of his own.

 He recorded his third and last album for Sleepless Nights, I Love Janey, But Janey Loves The Grateful Dead.
 It was produced by Ed Burdell (Magnapop).
 Members of the Mirthmakers and Joybang backed Joplin on the recording.
 For a while, he played music with Ani Cordero on drums and a friend on bass, but he finally emerged with his own lineup.
 In 1995, Geoff Melkonian (bass, viola) and Jason Buecker (drums) founded the Josh Joplin Band.
 They released the albums Projector Head and Boxing Nostalgic as a trio, later adding Allen Broyles on piano and organ.
 Shawn Mullins signed the quartet to his own SMG Label.
 He produced the original version of Useful Music, Joplin's sixth studio album.
 Shortly after its 1999 release, Jason Buecker was replaced on drums by Ani Cordero, then Eric Taylor.
 Deeds Davis was added on lead guitar, and the band made a slight name change, to Josh Joplin Group.

 Artemis Records re-released Useful Music in 2001 and scored the band's first and only number one hit at Triple A radio with "Camera One", which was produced by Jerry Harrison of the Modern Lovers and Talking Heads.
 The band made their television debut that year, appearing on the Late Show with David Letterman, followed by Late Night with Conan O'Brien.
-"Camera One" was also featured in the TV shows Scrubs, Dawsons Creek, Party of Five, Roswell, among others.
+"Camera One" was also featured in the TV shows Scrubs, Dawson's Creek, Party of Five, Roswell, among others.